Sue Akehurst, Registered Member BACP (Snr Accred) Counsellor

 Training, qualifications & experience

 I'm a Registered Member of the BACP (Senior Accredited Counsellor) and gained a Diploma in Person Centred Therapy from the University of Warwick in 1998.
 I am also qualified in Person Centred art therapy skills, Focusing & have explored CBT (Cognitive Behavioural Therapy) for person centred counsellors.
+I’m currently an EMDR Therapist in training.
 I draw on my wealth of experience and training to work in a way which matches your preferred communication style.

 My psychotherapy experience includes working in colleges, for a GP practice, for the Terrence Higgins Trust and currently work for Employee Assistance Programmes as well as privately.
 I am also a clinical supervisor for a range of voluntary sector organisations and the NHS.
 Prior to retraining as a therapist, I worked as a manager and teacher in the public sector and within the voluntary sector.